RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 1. Click **Update**.

-## Editing Active-Active Database Configuration
+## Editing Active-Active database configuration

 An Active-Active database (formerly known as CRDB) is a database that spans multiple Redis Enterprise clusters.
 The clusters that host instances of the Active-Active database are called participating clusters.